 How to Tie Down Surfboards in a Truck Bed

 To transport surfboards using a pick-up truck, just grab a tailgate rack.

-This straps to the back of your truck and secures your board.
+This straps to the back of your truck and secures your surfboard.

-For extra protection, slip your board into a board sock or bag before tying it to your truck.
+For extra protection, slip your surfboard into a board sock or bag before tying it to your truck.